 Our remuneration will be either a fee agreed with you or commission which is a percentage of the insurance premium paid by you, or by a combination of both.
 Commission and fees are earned for the full policy period and we will be entitled to retain all fees and commission in respect of the full policy period in relation to policies placed by us.
 Once our remuneration has been earned, our fees will not usually be returnable if the insurance is cancelled after inception.
 You are entitled at any time to request information regarding any commission which we may have received because of placing your insurance business.
 If you make a change to your policy that results in a return of premium or if you cancel a contract mid-term, we will retain and offset any commission or charge a fee to cover administration costs.

 All premiums should be made to the insurer directly.
 We never accept a cheque made payable to us unless it is in settlement of our fees for which we will send you an invoice. we do not accept cash

 It is our intention to provide you with a high level of customer service always.
-If we do not meet your standards please contact our Chief Operating Officer, either verbally or in writing, who will take details of your concerns.
-The details are as follows: Caroline Shepherd, Chief Operating Officer, 17 Mount Ephraim, Tunbridge Wells, Kent, TN4 8AE.
+If we do not meet your standards please contact a Director of the Company, either verbally or in writing, who will take details of your concerns.
+The details are as follows: Guy Jones, Director, 17 Mount Ephraim, Tunbridge Wells, Kent, TN4 8AE.
 T: 01892 891900

 We are covered by the Financial Services Compensation Scheme (FSCS).
 You may be entitled to compensation for the FSCS if we cannot meet our obligations.
 This depends on the type of business and the circumstances of the claim.
 Full details and further information on the scheme are available from the FSCS at www.fscs.org.uk